pymatting/pymatting/paper/paper.md

 pixels, to further constrain the problem.
 Subsequently, the foreground $F$ can be extracted from the input image $I$ and the previously computed alpha matte $\alpha$ using a foreground estimation method (\autoref{fig:grid}).

+We introduce the PyMatting toolbox for Python which implements various approaches to solve the alpha matting problem.
+Our library is also able to extract the foreground of an image given the alpha matte.
+The target audience are researchers of image processing and computer vision.
+The implementation aims to be computationally efficient and easy to use.

 ## Implemented Methods for Alpha Matting